-In the summer term of Year 9 you will be assigned a Mentor and invited to attend a series of transition events.
+In the summer term of Year 9, you will be assigned a Tutor and invited to attend a series of transition events.
 These events offer our students the chance to get to know each other and become familiar with NUAST prior to commencing full-time studies with us.
-These events also provide parents with the chance to meet the Head of Year, Mentor and Principal.
+These events also provide parents with the chance to meet the Head of Year, Tutor and Principal.

-At NUAST we have very high expectations of both our students and staff.
+At NUAST, we have very high expectations of both our students and staff.
 We expect students to behave in a mature, considerate and polite manner at all times.
 To allow all our students to make the most of their learning time, we will always robustly challenge any behaviour that does not meet these expectations.

-At NUAST, being correctly dressed is very important.
-NUAST supplies all Year 10s with a free business suit and tie to help make sure that everyone is able to meet our high standards.
+Being correctly dressed is very important at NUAST.
+We supply all Year 10s with a free blazer, tie and PE top to help make sure that everyone is able to meet our high standards.